 Westpac seeks to facilitate shareholder participation at general meetings.
 We aim to choose a time and venue for meetings that is convenient to shareholders, and we typically move our AGM across capital cities.
 We also include explanatory notes in the notice of meeting which is sent to shareholders.
-The meeting is also made available via webcast and is archived for later viewing in our Investor Centre.
+The meeting is also webcast with a replay available for viewing in our Investor Centre.

-Ahead of a meeting, Westpac typically engages with shareholders and shareholder groups to gather feedback and questions, and then seeks to respond to their needs and queries in our reporting and/or at our meeting.
+Westpac engages with shareholders and shareholder groups throughout the year to gather feedback and allow them to ask questions.
+This feedback assists the Group's decision making and allows us to address any key themes in our reporting and/or at our meeting.

-Westpac intends to hold a 'hybrid AGM' this year, with shareholders being able to attend the AGM venue in person or participate online.
+Westpac intends to hold a 'hybrid AGM' this year, with shareholders being able to attend the AGM venue in person or participate online or via the telephone.

-Shareholders taking part in our 2022 AGM online (and their proxies, corporate representatives and attorneys) will be able to ask questions and make comments (either through the AGM Online Platform or via the teleconference) and vote on the resolutions.
+Shareholders taking part in our 2023 AGM online (and their proxies, corporate representatives and attorneys) will be able to ask questions and make comments (either through the AGM Online Platform or via the teleconference) and vote on the resolutions.

 In addition, shareholders can lodge a direct vote before the AGM.
-Consistent with our practice for voting at meetings of shareholders, voting on all resolutions will be conducted by a poll.
+Consistent with our practice for voting at meetings of shareholders, voting on all resolutions is conducted by a poll.